dmg9626/dmg9626.github.io/games/boids.md

 }
 ```

-On closer inspection, I realized it was allocating a new RaycasttHit[] array for every raycast performed!
+On closer inspection, I realized it was allocating a new `RaycasttHit[]` array for every raycast performed!
 This could be the bottleneck.

-While searching online, I saw someone suggest using a method called RaycastNonAlloc() instead of RaycastAll().
-It performs the same work, but without generating garbage; rather than generating a new array on each call, it fills a pre-allocated with the RaycastHit results.
+While searching online, I saw someone suggest using a method called `RaycastNonAlloc()` instead of `RaycastAll()`.
+It performs the same work, but without generating garbage; rather than generating a new array on each call, you pass it a pre-allocated one and it fills it with the `RaycastHit` results.

 ```c#
 public List<Boid> NearbyBoids(Boid self)